Berniea5/Top-5-Best-Ways-To-Reduce-Traffic-In-Cities-Skylines-1/README.md

 * 1: How To Build Cities Properly
 * 2: How To Use Public Transports Effectively
 * 3: Correct Use of Lane Mathematics
-* 4: Efficent Walking paths
+* 4: Efficient Walking paths
 * 5: Multiple Cities

 ## 1: Think About How You Are Gonna Build Your City